vsmid/rudimentary/README.md

 mvn rudi:new-endpoint -DclassName=HelloWorldEndpoint -Dpackage=app
 ```

-*If you already cloned and installed Rudimentary start from step 5.*
+*Note: If you already cloned and installed Rudimentary start from step 5.*

 ## Rudimentary Maven plugin goals and docs
 Run `mvn help:describe -Dplugin=rudi` to see plugin goals and documentation if you are within some Rudimentary project.